 - Decreased blood pressure: due to vasodilation and/or nervous system sedation.

-Chad has extensively studied massage cupping and is certified as a practitioner through ACE Massage Cupping.
-He is available for massage cupping appointments on our scheduler under “Cupping/Deep Tissue Massage” in the drop down menu.
+Chad and Russell have extensively studied massage cupping and both certified as practitioners through ACE Massage Cupping.
+They are available for Massage Cupping appointments on our scheduler under “Cupping/Deep Tissue Massage” in the drop down menu.